internetarchive/dweb-mirror/README.md

 Dweb-Mirror is installable on most Linux based systems.
 Specific installation instructions are available for:
  [RACHEL 3+ from World Possible](INSTALLATION-rachel.md); [Internet In A Box on Raspberry Pi](INSTALLATION-iiab-raspberry.md); and [directly on Raspberry PI](INSTALLATION-raspberrypi.md).

-For anything else (incuding MacOSX), please follow [generic instructions](INSTALLATION.md) and please let us know how it went.
+For anything else (including MacOSX), please follow [generic instructions](INSTALLATION.md) and please let us know how it went.

 ## Update